Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-upload/README.md

 Provides access to various APIs related to file upload features.

-### Configuration
+### Ignore list configuration

-There is the possibility to point out file name or file extension to be excluded from upload process into the app.config.json file, see [here](https://github.com/Alfresco/alfresco-ng2-components/tree/master/ng2-components/ng2-alfresco-core#appconfigservice) for more details.
-This will make it easy to avoid uploading of system files like : '.DS_Store'.
+Is possible add an ignore list for files that you don't want to allow upload on your CS.
+The configuration of this service is saved in the ***app.config.json file***.If you want more details about the configuration service follow this [link](https://github.com/Alfresco/alfresco-ng2-components/tree/master/ng2-components/ng2-alfresco-core#appconfigservice).
-By default the files already filtered out are : '.git', '.DS_Store' and 'desktop.ini'.
+In the example below you can see how filtered out the : '.git', '.DS_Store' and 'desktop.ini'.
-It is possible to add any expression for filtering files like '*.txt'.
-The file name check is done via [minimatch library](https://www.npmjs.com/package/minimatch) so in excluded files list it is possible to add any expression accepted by this library.

 **app.config.json**